MarkG98/MorseCodeTranslator/index.md

 (Other than this being a required assignment)
 We chose to create a hardware-based morse code decoder because we viewed it as a fun extension of our learning throughout the semester in terms of the Verilog programming language, as well as concepts such as synchronization, finite state machines, and behavioral Verilog.
 In addition to this, we had less experience working with FPGAs (and the Vivado software), and felt that a hardware-based application of these concepts would allow us to learn more about implementing our simulations in other environments.
 This project has served as a lesson in the integration of modules and working around human interaction with our developed software, and posed some interesting questions and problems while we implemented what is essentially the first "binary" form of communication.

+## Reflection

+Overall, we enjoyed this project a lot, and feel that it would be a good idea to possibly implement it as a lab in the course.
+While it didn't use a lot of the "hardware" we learned about, it did provide a lot of good problem-solving cases for finite state machines and thinking about how to time things correctly.
+Perhaps adding in some more creative ways of timing the inputs could make this into something for the class, as it also provides a good introduction to how Vivado and FPGA programming work.
+At this point, our human-input FPGA does work, however, the automation of the "done" flag is something we would have liked to implement.
+The limited output information from the FPGA drove us to coming up with more creative debugging ideas; not being able to see the signals from a software like GTKWave made it more difficult.
+While this served to be frustrating at times, it allowed us to think more critically about how and when we were asking for things to display, and to be intentional about design decisions from the lowest to the highest level.

 ## Extensions